Manage Ground Control Points

 5. Repeat the operation in the fourth step to add image coordinates for all imported control points.

-Batch Delete
+Mass Delete

 • Delete Automatically Generated Control Points: When checked, all automatically generated control points will be deleted.

-• Delete the Checkpoint: When checked, all checkpoints in the attribute table will be deleted.
+• Delete The Checkpoint: When checked, all checkpoints in the attribute table will be deleted.

 Residual Calculation

-• Selected: Based on the correction model type, the residual information of each control point is calculated in real time.
+• Selected: Will real-time compute the residual information of each control point based on the correction model type.
 If the number of control points is less than required by the correction model, automatic real-time residual calculation will not be performed.

 Related Topics

-Generate Tie Points
+Generate Connection Points

 Manage Tie Points